nikkokm/knn-from-scratch/README.md

-# knn-from-scratch
+# A K-Nearest Neighbors Classifier: From Scratch
-A simple KNN classifier coded from scratch, with a demonstration
+I wrote this simple classifier as a means to practice OOP.
+Code + demonstration is found in the Jupyter notebook in this repo.